S. A. Saminatha Iyer

 Rao Bahadur S. A. Saminatha Iyer (died 1899), also known as Thanjavur Saminatha Iyer, was an Indian lawyer, landlord, politician and theosophist who served as Chairman of the Tanjore municipality and a delegate to the 1885, 1886, 1887, 1889 and 1894 sessions of the Indian National Congress.
 He spoke against salt tax in the first session conducted in 1885 and in 1887, was a part of a 32-member team that wrote the constitution of the Congress.
 Christopher Baker and D. A. Washbrook describe him as the "most celebrated spokesman of the Tanjore gentry".

 Early life

 S. A. Swaminatha Iyer was born in the Tanjore district of Tamil Nadu.
 He was the eldest of four sons of Sankaranarayana Dikshitar, the others being S. A. Subramania Iyer, S. A. Ayyaswami Iyer and S. A. Ananthanarayana Iyer.
 On completion of his education, Saminatha Iyer practised as a pleader in Negapatam.
-Around 1887, Saminatha Iyer migrated to Tanjore where he served as Public Prosector at the Tanjore district court.
+Around 1887, Saminatha Iyer migrated to Tanjore where he served as Public Prosecutor at the Tanjore district court.